Montreal Population 2021/2022

 More than one in every ten Canadians lives in the Montreal Metropolitan Area.

-Montreal islands population
+Montreal island population

 Montreal population growth